jshleap/Tutorials/RNA-SEQ/Differential_expression_genpipes.md

 	O=output.sam \
 	USE_THREADING=true
 ```
+This will generate a single unsorted SAM file called output.sam.
+The same procedure
+can be perfoem to merge bamfiles.

 ### Picard’s SortSAM
+As mentioned in the previous section, once file are merged or mapped, they might
+be unsorted.
+Sorted files are important for efficiency resons, and many programs
+require the SAM/BAM files to be sorted.
+This can also be achieved through Picard's
+functionality through the tool called SortSAM.
+This tool:
+>This tool sorts the input SAM or BAM file by coordinate, queryname (QNAME), or
+> some other property of the SAM record.
+The SortOrder of a SAM/BAM file is found
+> in the SAM file header tag @HD in the field labeled SO.
+>
+> For a coordinate sorted SAM/BAM file, read alignments are sorted first by the
+> reference sequence name (RNAME) field using the reference sequence dictionary
+> (@SQ tag).
+Alignments within these subgroups are secondarily sorted using the
+> left-most mapping position of the read (POS).
+Subsequent to this sorting
+> scheme, alignments are listed arbitrarily.
+>
+> For queryname-sorted alignments, all alignments are grouped using the
+>queryname field but the alignments are not necessarily sorted within these
+> groups.
+Reads having the same queryname are derived from the same template.

 ### Picard’s MarkDuplicates
 ### Picard’s CollectRnaSeqMetrics
 ### Cleaning your data and generate metrics